dmitrycello/yaglpp/docs/USAGE.md

 ![09-config-file-2](09-config-file-2.png)

 The configuration file contains the YAGL++ main switches used only for the local project.
 Define the **`YAGLPP_CONFIG`** symbol before including the main library file, this will override the default main swithces.
 Since the project has only one source file inluding the YAGL++, it make sense to define the **`YAGLPP_IMPLEMENTATION`** symbol here as well.
 Default main switches could be copied from [glpp.h](../include/glpp.h) file, between _MAIN SWITCHES BEGIN_ and _MAIN SWITCHES END_ labels.
-Finally, include the main library file.
-The entire content of the configuration file should look as follows:
+The entire content of the configuration file should be as follows:
 ```
 // config.h
+#pragma once
 #define YAGLPP_CONFIG // Custom project config override
-#define YAGLPP_IMPLEMENTATION // Comment if multiple YAGL++ inclusions

 /*Define <CocoaChdirResources> pre-initialize GLFW hint*/
 #define YAGLPP_COCOA_CHDIR_RESOURCES